Latest Draw: Fri May 20

-What are the Mega Millions Drawing Times?
+When are the Mega Millions CA drawings?

-PICK YOUR NUMBERS: Select five numbers from 1 to 70 and one number from 1 to 25 for the Megaball®.
-Use a playslip to mark your numbers or mark the Quick Pick (QP) box for randomly-generated numbers.
+Select five numbers from 1 to 70 and one number from 1 to 25 for the Megaball.
+Use a playslip to mark your numbers or mark the Quick Pick (QP) box for randomly-generated numbers from the lottery terminal.

 What Can I Win Playing Mega Millions?

 Overall odds of winning are 1 in 24.
 See how these odds compare to CA Scratcher odds!

 Megaplier Prizes & Odds